Buy me a coffee

 The most recent portion of the Spirit Trail was just finished this year.
 It runs below sea level and dips under the boat lifts at the marina.
 Each time we’ve been there so has a ‘haggle’ of harbour seals, sunning themselves on the wood (behind me) or swimming by the trail.

-Watching the harbour seals at Mosquito Creek
+Eve watching the harbour seals at Mosquito Creek.
+Mike Dunn photo, 2018

 • With thanks to the NVMA which makes all this research possible.